 Supplemental Math Instruction

-Supplemental math teachers, along with paraprofessionals under the direction of a Highly Qualified teacher, offer assistance to students identified as having difficulties with math concepts on all campuses.
-The instruction is conducted in small-group settings.
-Additionally, computer-assisted instruction is available to students who have failed to pass math TAKS or who are in danger of not passing math TAKS at Crockett, PJH, PHS, and PASS.
+Supplemental math teachers and trained paraprofessionals offer assistance to students identified as having difficulties with math concepts on all campuses.
+The instruction is conducted in small-group settings on all campuses.
+Additionally, computer-assisted instruction is available to students who have failed to pass math STAAR or who are in danger of not passing math STAAR.

 Grand Central Station (GCS)